adamrouhiainen/3D-Diffusion/README.md

 sh run_big.bat

 For iterative outpainting, the data that the .json file finds must already be properly generated in the outpanting invervals that you want (we use 24px intervals on 48px cubes).
+There is a script to do this in matter_density_data/.